reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ### No profiling data has been recorded for the selected root

-If your your application has multiple "roots", you may see the following message after profiling:
+If your application has multiple "roots", you may see the following message after profiling:
 ![No profiling data has been recorded for the selected root](../images/blog/introducing-the-react-profiler/no-profiler-data-multi-root.png)

 This message indicates that no performance data was recorded for the root that's selected in the "Elements" panel.